chimera-linux/chimera-linux.github.io/_docs/configuration/xorg.md

 ## Privileged Xorg

-By default, Chimera Xorg is unprivileged, and uses `elogind` to negotiate permissions for the display device.
-There are cases when you may want to use the legacy method using a `setuid` wrapper:

-* Xorg needs to be able to switch VTs, e.g. when using GDM without Wayland.
+By default, Chimera Xorg is unprivileged, and uses `libseat` to be able to negotiate permissions for the display device (which means you need something like `elogind` or `seatd` set up for it to work).
+There are cases when you may want to use the legacy method using a `setuid` wrapper, e.g. when using GDM without Wayland and the rootless path causes VT switches to fail.
-* Systems that don't use `elogind` (for now).

 To set that up, you can do the following: